mever-team/FairBench/docs/quick.md

 This can assess any system.
 Install extras are available to optionally run computer vision, graph, and LLMs benchmarks.
 This tutorial shows a common workflow for computing one fairness measure.
 The recommended workflow for identifying which measures to compute is the following:

-1. Identify prospective fairness concerns to discuss with stakeholders via the [reports](reports.md).
+1. Identify prospective fairness concerns to discuss with stakeholders via [reports](reports.md).
 2. Decide which of the concerns matter after drawing a broad enough picture (human-in-the-loop, consult with stakeholders).
 3. Keep track of important concerns with standalone measures covered in this tutorial.

 ![workflow visualization](fairbench.drawio.png)

-!!! warning
+!!! danger
-    Domain knowledge is often used to bypass the first two steps above, but we caution against doing that.
+    Domain knowledge is often used to immediately select measures, but we caution against that.

 ## 1. Prepare data